 As the accusations of witchcraft come into the convent, both women are put on a tribunal. in a tragic mistake, the clergy kills Justine during the process.
 In response, Alucarda channels the powers of evil to exact a decisive revenge.

 Dark Politics and Pagan Rituals

 Moctezuma’s film embodies an ambitious work of modern art.
-Moctezuma tells a tale about witchcraft and sorcery, but under the covers lies so much more.
+He weaves a tale about witchcraft and sorcery, but under the covers lies so much more.
 The obvious undercurrent to the film concerns the evocation of evil.
 Not the evil of witches and devils, but the evils of the Catholic Church.
 Moctezuma’s criticism of the Catholic patriarchy becomes evident as evil men torture the nude body of Justine as they bleed her dry.

 Still, a layer deeper Moctezuma tells a more abstract story.
 A structured and patriarchal society abhors the sexual freedom of women.
 As with many films of its kind, the power of the coven is channeled through the fully nude, dancing bodies of its members.
 The feminine sexual energy exuded by both female leads as they brushes with lesbian tendencies juxtaposes against a dearth asexual nuns bound in rags.
 More than devils, the church fears the power that these women wield through their sexual prowess.

 By leveraging the character of Dr. Oszek (Claudio Brook), Moctezuma also makes the case that science and the modern world will soon replace the barbaric practices of the old.
 However, reality shows that these antiquated practices defy the advances of science, even today.